 |

-What are the ACT requirements for prospective students to get into Lafayette College?
+What are the ACT requirements for students to get into Lafayette College?

 Find other colleges with similar ACT score requirements

-61% of Lafayette College freshman were in the top ten percent of their high school graduating class.
+75% of Lafayette College freshman are in the top twenty five percent of their high school graduating class and 45% are in the top ten percent.

 High School Class Rank | Freshmen Within Range |